Stephanie Lagrandeur - Posted: Wednesday, 26 January 2022

 This Employment Ontario project is funded in part by the Government of Canada and the Government of Ontario.
 The views expressed in this publication are the views of Spark Employment Services and do not necessarily reflect those of the Government of Canada or the Government of Ontario.

-Return
+Return to Posts

 A Guide to Re-entering the Workforce After a Gap in Employment